Encharted Cook

 Puppy chow has remained a favorite snack treat because of its versatility to be reimagined with whatever flavors and colors are popular or fit a theme.

-In this recipe, the puppy chow is green and both minty and chocolatey at the same time.
-It's like an irresistible, crunchy, after dinner mint!
+In this recipe, the puppy chow is green and both minty and chocolatey.
+It's like an irresistible, crunchy, after-dinner mint!

-This makes it perfect for St. Patrick's Day and also for any time you want a chocolate mint party treat.
+This makes it perfect for St. Patrick's Day and for any time you want a chocolate-mint party treat.

-In addition to being sweet and minty, this puppy chow is gluten-free and, also, does not contain any peanut butter.
+In addition to being sweet and minty, this puppy chow is gluten-free and also does not contain any peanut butter.
 Doesn't this sound delicious?
-Great!

 So, let's cook!